 Key Features

-Close is a CRM built for high-growth companies like startups and SaaS outfits.
-Close automatically logs sales activities made by reps and turns them into easy-to-read reports that help you hone in on actions that are moving the needle.
+Why I like it for sales activity management: Close automatically logs sales activities and turns them into easy-to-read reports to help you focus on encouraging behaviors that move the needle.

 Key Features